Evan Grant

 One year after the Galleria Massacre, society is still reeling from the wave of clown killings.
 Luminhale—the miracle drug promised to ease depression—claims no...

-Shotgun Grandma: Fully Loaded (Volumes 1 - 8)
+Shotgun Grandma: Volume 1

 Latest Updates